 Prints the OCSP responder address(es) if any.

-This option performs tests on the certificate extensions and prints the results.
-For a more complete description see the "CERTIFICATE EXTENSIONS" section.
+This option performs tests on the certificate extensions and outputs the results.
+For a more complete description see "Certificate Extensions" in openssl-verification-options(1).

 Prints the certificate's SubjectPublicKeyInfo block in PEM format.

 This option prints out the value of the modulus of the public key contained in the certificate.

 - -checkend arg

 Checks if the certificate expires within the next arg seconds and exits nonzero if yes it will expire or zero if not.

 - -checkhost host